Stratio/genai-examples/README.md

 The first and last problems above are solved by the *Stratio GenAI Developer Proxy*, which can be deployed in the development cluster to provide access to the services running inside the cluster, as well as to provide access to the PyPi server inside *Stratio GenAI API* containing the *Stratio GenAI Core* dependency.

-Once the service in installed on your development cluster, it should be reachable through a URL like this: `https://genai-developer-proxy-loadbalancer.your-tenant-genai.yourdomain.com:8080`.
+Once the service is installed on your development cluster, it should be reachable through a URL like this: `https://genai-developer-proxy-loadbalancer.your-tenant-genai.yourdomain.com:8080`.
 Then, under different paths on that server, you can access the different services.
 For instance, the *Stratio GenAI LiteLLM* would be accessed from your local machine through  `https://genai-developer-proxy-loadbalancer.your-tenant-genai.yourdomain.com:8080/service/genai-litellm`.
 All the available services, with their path in *Stratio GenAI Developer Proxy* are listed in the following table:
 | service                  | Developer proxy path                |
 |--------------------------|-------------------------------------|
 | *Stratio GenAI LiteLLM*  | `/service/genai-litellm`            |